PearsonEducation/StatsAgg/readme.md

 # StatsAgg

 ## Overview
 StatsAgg is a metric aggregation and alerting platform.
-It currently accepts Graphite-formatted metrics and StatsD formatted metrics.
+It currently accepts Graphite-formatted metrics, OpenTSDB-formatted metrics, and StatsD-formatted metrics.

-StatsAgg works by receiving Graphite & StatsD metrics, aggregating them, alerting on them, and outputting the aggregated metrics to a Graphite-compatible metric storage platform.
-The diagram (linked to below) shows a typical deployment & use-case pattern for StatsAgg.
+StatsAgg works by receiving Graphite, StatsD, and OpenTSDB metrics, (optionally) aggregating them, alerting on them, and outputting them to a metric storage platform.
+In essence, StatsAgg is a middle-man that sits between the metric sender & the metric storage applications.
+The ‘value add’ is metric aggregation (Graphite, StatsD) & a common alerting platform for all supported metric types.
+The diagram (see below diagram) shows a typical deployment & use-case pattern for StatsAgg.
 [StatsAgg component diagram](./docs/component-diagram.png)

 <br>